Spare me the weight of the cross and the Pope

 and the movie-mafia cool and the antics of Rome.

-Spare me the high-heeled goddesses of bling,
+Spare me those high-heeled goddesses of bling

-the comb-over emperors with coats as cloaks.
+and comb-over emperors wearing coats as cloaks.

 And spare me the the small town braggadocio,